tochman/the_blue_print/chapters/10-the-journey-continues.md

 **Full-Stack React:**
  React is evolving from a frontend library to a foundation for full-stack development, with features like API routes and direct database access.

-**Why this trend matters for you:**
- Server-side capabilities are becoming essential for modern web applications.
-Understanding these concepts will make you more valuable as a React developer and open opportunities for full-stack development.

 ### Performance and user experience focus {.unnumbered .unlisted}

 React's evolution continues to prioritize performance and user experience: